 Cut Your Grocery Bill in Half with Smart Shopping:

 The average family of four is spending about $800 per month on groceries ($200 per person).
 Our Grocery Bill with 5 kids at home was only $350 ($50 per person / per month).

-When we had 5 kids at home, we had to save time and money.
+When we had 5 kids at home, we had to save time and save money on groceries.
 We found a way to cut our shopping for groceries to once a month and spent only $350, which included all of the food, paper goods and cleaning supplies.

 Okay, don’t give up on this article yet, we weren’t always this way—here’s how we started.

 When we were first married, we lived in an apartment that had a very small refrigerator freezer.
 Annette did what her mom did and went grocery shopping once a week.